 Have you or a member of your family been bitten by a dog in Kansas City, Missouri?
 If it was not your own dog and you were injured, be sure to talk to a dog bite attorney right away.
 It is important for the lawyer to gather the evidence quickly, which will include information from witnesses and animal control reports.

 You dog bite lawyer will also let the dog owner’s insurance company know about the claim.
-It is either generally the homeowners or rental insurance policy that deals with such claims.
+It is either generally the homeowners or renters insurance policy that deals with such claims.
 You should also know that once an attorney is involved, the insurance company is not allowed to talk to you directly anymore and must talk to your attorney instead.

 At your Kansas City personal injury law firm, Foster Wallace, LLC, we have plenty of experience with dog bite cases and will be glad to assist you.
 We will work hard at helping you get compensated fairly for your injuries as well as for the traumatic experience that comes with getting bit by a dog.
 We understand that getting bit by a dog is serious and sometimes comes with it scars and marks that will forever remain on your body as a reminder of the incident.

 The City of Kansas City, Missouri, has a Code of Ordinances that discusses dog ownership and dog bites in Chapter 14.
 Kansas City’s Code of Ordinances includes extensive definitions and requirements, particularly for dangerous dogs.
 Here are some of the key rules involving dogs in Kansas City, Missouri that you should know: